AdrielSantoss/AdrielSantoss/README.md

 <p align="left">
   Hello my name is adriel and i'm a <strong>fullstack web developer</strong>.<br>
-  I am studying System and System Development for Internet.
+  I study development and operation of systems for the internet
 </p>

 <p align="left">